howtographql/howtographql/content/backend/graphql-go/2-queries.md

 </Instruction>

-Notice that this function takes a Context and returns slice of Links and an error(is there is any). ctx argument contains the data from the person who sends request like which user is working with app(we'll see how later), etc.
+Notice that this function takes a Context and returns slice of Links and an error(if there is any). ctx argument contains the data from the person who sends request like which user is working with app(we'll see how later), etc.

-Let's make a dummy response for this function, for now.
+For now, let's make a dummy response for this function.

 <Instruction>